Home / Interview Questions / Why Do You Want to Change Jobs?

 How not to answer

-Bad-mouthing your current boss or employer
+Avoid bad-mouthing your current employer

 Sample answers to “Why do you want to change jobs?”